 The majority of us only get to see the finished product or maybe a step before the finished product like something unpainted.
-Well when building a custom, aluminium sailboat from ground up, we had the opportunity to see it as its raw material.
+Well when building a custom, aluminium sailboat from the ground up, we had the opportunity to see it as its raw material.
 The design is first created in 3D and then broken into all its parts.
-Part are then flattened and grouped into thicknesses which are then arranged like a jig saw puzzle on plates to minimize waste when cutting.
+Parts are flattened and grouped into thicknesses which are then arranged like a jigsaw puzzle on plates to minimize waste when cutting.

 It took a little over a week for all the plates to be cut.
 They were cut and marked using a plasma cutter.
 This creates a larger gap between cuts, but costs slightly less than using a laser or water jet cutter.
 Marks are done on the plates allowing welders to know where things are bent and/or where frames are lined up on other flat parts.
 This allows for reduced time spent measuring and marking manually.
 More importantly, when frames are placed in the right places, things line up better resulting in a smoother finished product.

 Formation of parts

 Once all flat items are cut to dimension, then the formation of parts begins.
 Flat bars are curved and welded to other flat items to create the necessary parts to construct the hull of the boat.
 The interesting thing with our aluminium sailboat is the balance between weight and strength.
 Over the years naval architects have created the most weight-effective method for building hulls.
 This has stemmed from the last decades’ desire to create performance-based designs.
 The result is a masterpiece of structural engineering.